syncfusion-content/blazor-docs/blazor/diagram/annotations/labels.md

 >* By default, node’s annotation positioned in center point of the shape.
 >* By default, connector’s path annotation positioned in center point of its path.

+>**Note:** Do not use underscore(_) for annotation's id.

 ## Add Annotations at runtime

-You can add Annotation at runtime to the Annotations collection of the node/connector in the diagram component by using the `Add` method.
+You can add Annotation at runtime to the Annotations collection of the node/connector in the diagram component by using the `AddDiagramElements` method.

-The following code explains how to add an annotation to a node at runtime by using `Add` method.
+The following code explains how to add an annotation to a node at runtime by using `AddDiagramElements` method.

 ```cshtml
 @using Syncfusion.Blazor.Diagram